Marketing Best Practices

 Read more about how to use social media effectively in our detailed guide to social media marketing for commercial real estate.

-You likely already know about and have your commercial real estate listings on the major sites like CoStar and LoopNet, but there are dozens more that cater to specific markets and property types.
+You likely already know about and have your property listings on the major commercial real estate websites like CoStar and LoopNet, but there are dozens more that cater to specific markets and property types.
 These platforms allow you to rapidly amplify your message and reach your exact market where they start their searches, and not necessarily always with a large cost associated.

 Advertising your listings has a number of clear benefits, including the ability to reach a large targeted audience almost instantly, get immediate results to test your marketing collateral and targeting, an investment that can be easily measured to determine ROI.